giulioz/rdpiano/README.md

 - [Windows VSTi](https://github.com/giulioz/rdpiano/releases/download/latest/rdpiano_juce.vst3)
 - [Windows Standalone](https://github.com/giulioz/rdpiano/releases/download/latest/rdpiano_juce.exe)

-**NOTE:** Due to a bug, it's possible for the VST version to produce no sound when first loaded.
+**NOTE:** Due to a bug, it's possible for some versions to produce no sound when first loaded.
 To fix it, please change the current patch at least once.

 ## Content